less/more/README.markdown

 	Less::More.compression = true

 If you're on a read-only file system, you can turn page caching off and use Cache-Control headers.
-This option is on by default on heroku.
+This option is on by default on Heroku (see separate section).

 	Less::More.page_cache = false